-(8) As part of this Innovation Challenge, within 2 days of your project reaching its funding goal, you will be contacted via email by a researcher from the University of Virginia studying attitudes toward STEM-outside-school learning.
+(8) If your project is funded before April 10, you will be contacted via email within 2 days of your project reaching its funding goal by a researcher from the University of Virginia studying attitudes toward STEM-outside-school learning.
 Rob Tai, the researcher, will send you pre- and post-program surveys for you and a fellow teacher at your school to complete.
 You and your colleague will each receive a $50 DonorsChoose.org gift code as a thank-you for completing both surveys.

-(9) To qualify for the Innovation Challenge, submit your project by April 30, 2017 and send back the pre- and post-program surveys.
+(9) To be reviewed for the Innovation Challenge, make sure your project is fully funded by 4/10/17, and that you send back the pre and post-program surveys.
 Project submissions will be reviewed over the summer, and winners of the $5K prizes will be notified by September 5, 2017.

 Here’s how winners will be selected:

 Check out these examples of other teachers’ STEM-outside-school projects: